 Q: What is the Anglican rosary?

-Of recent origin, the Anglican rosary wants to be a form of contemplative prayer.
-It uses ample symbolism inviting concentration attention
+Of recent origin, the Anglican rosary is a form of contemplative prayer.
+It uses ample symbolism inviting concentration, attention,

 and recollection of some of the basic doctrines of Christianity.

 Its circular form is reminiscent of the wheel of time and our pilgrimage in time.

 There are thirty-three beads reminding us that we are engaged in a

 Christian pilgrimage following Jesus Christ all along his thirty-three years of